(VinylStudio Pro only).

 When using recording equalisation, use the 'flat' switch on your phono preamp if it has one.
 If it doesn't, check the 'Apply inverse RIAA first' box.
 If you recorded with speed conversion enabled, it is important to tell VinylStudio so that it calculates the correct inverse curve.
 VinylStudio will generally remember this for you but older versions of VinylStudio didn't so you will need to set it here.

-Once you quit this dialog, VinylStudio will add one (forward) or two (inverse and forward) equalisation filters to your recording, and it is these filters that do the actual work:
+Once you quit this dialog, VinylStudio will add, possibly composite, curve to your recording, and it is this that does the actual work:

 Please note that you can also apply recording equalisation at record time, which can improve the dynamic range of your recordings if recording at 16 bits per sample and also has the advantage that the waveform display shows the correctly equalised signal.
 This is our recommendation.

 The equalisation curves built into VinylStudio were taken from the Audacity wiki, http://wiki.audacityteam.org/wiki/78rpm_playback_curves and references therein, with much thanks.
-Other sources, from which you can enter the parameters yourself:
+You can also enter the parameters yourself for certain curves by looking them up at Vinyl Engine: www.vinylengine.com/cartridge_database_record_equalization.php.

 You can import and export curves from / to a file that Audacity 2.x can understand by selecting Import / Export Audacity Curves from the menu under the More button.
 This can also be used to move equalisation curves / filters between machines (including Macs and PCs).